ASPECT: Node-Level Adaptive Spectral Fusion for Graph Contrastive Learning: Dataset Details

 \subsection{Dataset Descriptions and Sources}

 We conduct our experiments on the following widely-used benchmark datasets, all drawn from existing literature and publicly available for research purposes: \begin{itemize} \item \textbf{Homophilic Datasets:} \texttt{Cora}, \texttt{Citeseer}, and \texttt{Pubmed} \citep{sen2008collective}.
 These are standard citation networks commonly used for evaluating graph learning models.
 In these graphs, nodes represent papers and edges represent citation relationships between two papers.
 The features consist of bag-of-word representations of the papers, while the labels indicate the research topic of each paper. \item \textbf{Heterophilic Datasets:} \texttt{Chameleon}, \texttt{Squirrel} \citep{rozemberczki2021multi} are two heterophilic networks based on Wikipedia.
 The nodes denote web pages in Wikipedia and edges denote links between them.
-The features consist of informative nouns in the Wikipedia pages, and labels indicate the average traffic of the web pages. \texttt{Actor} \citep{geomgcn} is an actor co-occurrence network where nodes denote actors and edges indicate two actors have co-occurrence in the same movie.
-The features indicate the keywords in the Wikipedia pages, and the labels are the words of corresponding actors.
-It is a typical heterophilic graph. \texttt{Cornell}, \texttt{Texas}, and \texttt{Wisconsin} \citep{geomgcn} are three heterophilic networks originating from the WebKB project, where nodes are web pages of the computer science departments of different universities and edges are hyperlinks between them.
+The features consist of informative nouns in the Wikipedia pages, and labels indicate the average traffic of the web pages. \texttt{Actor} \citep{geomgcn} is an actor co-occurrence network where nodes represent actors and edges indicate co-occurrence on the same Wikipedia page.
+Node features are keyword-based representations extracted from Wikipedia pages, and labels correspond to five actor-related categories derived from the page content.
+It is commonly used as a heterophilic graph benchmark. \texttt{Cornell}, \texttt{Texas}, and \texttt{Wisconsin} \citep{geomgcn} are three heterophilic networks originating from the WebKB project, where nodes are web pages of the computer science departments of different universities and edges are hyperlinks between them.
 The features of each page are represented as bag-of-words, and the labels indicate the types of web pages. \end{itemize} All datasets were sourced from their official or commonly accepted repositories (e.g., PyTorch Geometric, Deep Graph Library).
 No custom or novel datasets were created or used for this work.
-The motivation for selecting these datasets is to cover a broad spectrum of graph properties, including both homophilic and heterophilic structures, which is crucial for evaluating robust graph contrastive learning methods like ASPECT.
+The motivation for selecting these datasets is to cover a broad spectrum of graph properties, including both homophilic and heterophilic structures, which is crucial for evaluating spectral graph contrastive learning methods with node-adaptive fusion, as well as the optional stability-aware extension ASPECT-S.